 Evergreen Valley College participates in the U.S Department of Education's Direct Loan Program.
-Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
+Direct Loans are low-interest loans for students to help pay for the cost of a student's education for college.
 The lender is the U.S. Department of Education.

 With Direct Loans you:

 - Borrow directly from the federal government and have a single contact—your loan servicer—for everything related to repayment, even if you receive Direct Loans at different schools.

 - Have online access to your Direct Loan account information via your servicer's website.